Dr Bob Jarvis

 He also supervises MA and BA dissertations in urban design subjects.

-In the past he introduced field study-based urban design projects in in various European cities (Lille, Venice, Milan, Turin) as part of earlier versions of the design programme and subsequently contributed to the Sustainable Places module.
+In the past he introduced field study-based urban design projects in various European cities (Lille, Venice, Milan, Turin) as part of earlier versions of the design programme and subsequently contributed to the Sustainable Places module.

 He is also a tutor on the Joint Distance Learning MA in Town Planning on the urban design module.